ShixiangWang/sigflow/README.md

 ## Updates

+- 2020-09-18: Update doc for `bt` command and add doc for `show` command.
 - 2020-09-15: Release **Sigflow 1.2**
   - Upgrade sigminer version (v1.0.18) to fix bug when outputing results for only one signatures ([#17](https://github.com/ShixiangWang/sigflow/issues/17)).
 - 2020-09-15: Prepare and try to release **Sigflow 1.1**.
 This is a version with its co-evolutionary R package Sigminer v1.0.17 and gold-standard de-novo signature extraction tool SigProfilerExtractor v1.0.17 as backends.